Iraqi Kurdistan: Pre-Islamic period

 In prehistoric times, the region was home to a Neanderthal culture such as has been found at the Shanidar Cave.
 The region was host to the Jarmo culture c.
 7000 BCE.
-The earliest neolithic site in Kurdistan is at Tell Hassuna, the centre of the Hassuna culture, c.
+The earliest Neolithic site in Kurdistan is at Tell Hassuna, the centre of the Hassuna culture, c.
 6000 BCE.

-In Early and Middle Bronze Age the region was geographically known as Subartu and was inhabited by the Hurrian speaking Subarians along with Gutians and Lullubi.
-In 2200 BCE Naram-Sin of Akkad conquered the region and it came under the rule of the Gutians in 2150 BCE.
+In the Early and Middle Bronze Age, the region was geographically known as Subartu and was inhabited by the Hurrian speaking Subarians along with Gutians and Lullubi.
+In 2200 BCE, Naram-Sin of Akkad conquered the region and it came under the rule of the Gutians in 2150 BCE.
 The main cities of the region attested in the inscriptions in this period are Mardaman, Azuhinum, Ninet (Nineveh), Arrapha, Urbilum, and Kurda.

-In early 2nd millennium the region was ruled by the kingdom of Kurda except for two decades in 18th century BCE when it was conquered by the Amorite Shamshi Adad and was incorporated into the Kingdom of Upper Mesopotamia.
-In 1760s BCE the kingdom of Kurda faced an invasion by Elam and Eshnunna during the Babylonian-Elam war and the kingdom eventually sided with Mari and Babylon.
+In the early 2nd millennium, the region was ruled by the kingdom of Kurda except for two decades in 18th century BCE when it was conquered by the Amorite Shamshi Adad and was incorporated into the Kingdom of Upper Mesopotamia.
+In the 1760s BCE, the kingdom of Kurda faced an invasion by Elam and Eshnunna during the Babylonian-Elam war and the kingdom eventually sided with Mari and Babylon.

-In 16th century BCE the Mitannians incorporated the region into their Hurrian empire.
+In 16th century BCE, the Mitannians incorporated the region into their Hurrian empire.
 Following the destruction of the Mitannian Empire by the Hittites, between 14th-13th century BCE the region gradually came under the rule of the Assyrians.
 Tukulti-Ninurta I in the 13th century BCE finally conquered the whole region and appointed one of his commanders as the governor of the villages and towns of Kurda.
 Kurda was reduced to a province centering around modern Sinjar.
 Erbil's name was Akkadianized to Arba-ilu and during the Neo-Assyrian Empire the city was noted for its distinctive cult of Ishtar.
 The region was partially under the rule of Urartu and the kingdom of Musasir in early 1st millennium BCE.
 Modern Rawandiz district was a religious center of the Urartians.